dapr/samples/pluggable-components-dotnet-template/README.md

 cd samples/pluggable-components-dotnet-sample
 ```

 2. Examine the `./Services/Services.cs` file.
 You'll see four commented classes.
 They are `StateStoreService`, `PubSubService`, `InputBindingService` and `OutputBindingService`, their protos are defined inside `./Protos` folder.
-Uncomment any number of them as these serve as a unimplemented proto service that you start from.
+Uncomment any number of them as these serve as an unimplemented proto service that you start from.

 Uncommenting StateStoreService as an example: